Lancelot Link, Secret Chimp: The Evolution Revolution

 This all-chimp band, dressed in colorful hippie-style wigs and wardrobe, featured Lancelot Link (played by Tonga) on guitar and Mata Hairi (played by Debbie) on tambourine, with Blackie as "Bananas Marmoset" on the drums.
 "SweetWater Gibbons" (in fringed vest and granny glasses) was credited for playing Farfisa organ, although the organ usually pictured in the clips was a Vox Continental organ.

 In the episode "The Evolution Revolution", it was established that the band's music was used to communicate coded messages for A.P.E. agents.

-The songs were usually co-written and performed by Steve Hoffman, in the Bubblegum pop style then in vogue; Hoffman received "voices" credit along with the various character actors.
-A Lancelot Link record album was released on ABC/Dunhill, as well as a single titled "Sha-La Love You", a song originally intended for The Grass Roots; the music shared some of its style with the music of The Grass Roots, who used the same recording facilities and studio musicians.
-Some songs contained heavy guitar riffs, reflecting the growth of hard rock.
+The songs were usually co-written and performed by Steve Hoffman, in the bubblegum pop style then in vogue; Hoffman received "voices" credit along with the various character actors.
+A Lancelot Link record album was released on ABC Records, as well as a single titled "Sha-La Love You", a song originally intended for The Grass Roots; the music shared some of its style with the music of The Grass Roots, who used the same recording facilities and studio musicians.
+Steve Barri, who is listed as producer on the album, was the co-creator and long-time producer of The Grass Roots as well.

-An Evolution Revolution song, "Wild Dreams, Jelly Beans", was later covered by the Spanish alternative rock band Hello Lilliput.